ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Notes:
   - Functions 15 and 16 have a limitation due to the USB converter, which typically splits the packet into 32-byte segments.
 As a result, packets larger than 32 bytes (approximately 10 registers) may not be detected.

+  - When functions 5 or 6 occur, they may appear duplicated, as the slave's response is the same as the master's question.